China steps up supervision of overseas-listed firms after Didi IPO drama

 China will also check sources of funding for securities investment and control leverage ratios, it said.

-U.S.-listed Chinese companies including Full Truck Alliance (YMM.N) and Kanzhun Ltd (BZ.O) were also set to open lower on Tuesday after the CAC on Monday announced cybersecurity investigations into their affiliated businesses.
+U.S.-listed Chinese companies including Full Truck Alliance and Kanzhun Ltd were also set to open lower on Tuesday after the CAC on Monday announced cybersecurity investigations into their affiliated businesses.

 A record $12.5 billion, in 34 deals, has been raised so far in 2021 from Chinese firms listing in the United States, Refinitiv data shows, not counting Didi, which started trading on June 30.

-Several big U.S.-listed Chinese companies, however, including internet giants Alibaba (9988.HK) and Baidu (9888.HK), have issued shares in Hong Kong in the past two years.
+Several big U.S.-listed Chinese companies, however, including internet giants Alibaba and Baidu, have issued shares in Hong Kong in the past two years.

 U.S. exchanges have long been popular listing venues for Chinese tech firms attracted by deep liquidity, high valuations, easier profitability rules - and prestige.